yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 - A different _port_
 - A different _protocol_

-For simiple CORS POST method requests, the response from your resource needs to include the header `Access-Control-Allow-Origin` set to `'*'` or set of origins allowed to access that resource
+For simple CORS POST method requests, the response from your resource needs to include the header `Access-Control-Allow-Origin` set to `'*'` or set of origins allowed to access that resource

 For non-simple requests you need to enable CORS support:
 > When a browser receives a non-simple HTTP request, the CORS protocol requires the browser to send a preflight request to the server and wait for approval (or a request for credentials) from the server before sending the actual request.
 The preflight request appears to your API as an HTTP request that: